 In the Triple Martingale, you are going ot be covering even more of the table, playing the columns or dozens typically (although you can play it on the even money bets).

-Just like the Martingale, you increase your bets after a loss to try and claw back losses, but you increase them at a faster rate.
+Just like the Martingale, you increase your bets after a loss to try and claw back losses (it's a negative roulette progression), but you increase them at a faster rate.

 In the Martingale you use the following betting profile: 1, 2, 4, 8, 16, 32, 64, 128.
 You double your bet after a win.